GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing-2023/index.md

 preparation.

-This is why we're taking a deliberate approach to testing the Privacy Sandbox for the wWeb.
+This is why we're taking a deliberate approach to testing the Privacy Sandbox for the Web.
 We began by researching user preferences and trends, legal requirements, and ecosystem dependencies.
 We also met with industry participants to understand their use cases and with regulators to hear their perspectives.
 This year, we made Privacy Sandbox technologies available for functional testing